wgx/blog.willgrant.org/_posts/2020-03-10-7-underrated-ux-principles.markdown

 ## More UX Principles?

-The totally free [**UX Principles Browser Extension](https://chrome.google.com/webstore/detail/ux-principles/lkocmoifkaklbogeeldjgbhengeokgki)** teaches you a useful UX tip with every new tab you open for Chrome & Firefox, with over 200 UX principles from UX luminaries like Jakob Nielsen, Bruce Tognazzini and Don Norman.
+The totally free [UX Principles Browser Extension](https://chrome.google.com/webstore/detail/ux-principles/lkocmoifkaklbogeeldjgbhengeokgki) teaches you a useful UX tip with every new tab you open for Chrome & Firefox, with over 200 UX principles from UX luminaries like Jakob Nielsen, Bruce Tognazzini and Don Norman.

-The book [**101 UX Principles](https://uxbook.io)**, is available now in paperback, Kindle and eBook formats.
+The book [101 UX Principles](https://uxbook.io), is available now in paperback, Kindle and eBook formats.